 It has zooxanthellae, it is like other members of the genus Phyllodesmium what Bill Rudman calls "Solar-powered Sea Slugs".

-It is Phyllodesmium sp.
-2 in IPN at page 385:
+This species is as Phyllodesmium sp.
+2 in IPN at page 385

 Pretty similar are:

 Phyllodesmium crypticum which differs by the very nodulose cerata, especially along their edges,

 Phyllodesmium hyalinum which differs by the cerata, basically smooth, apically nodulose and curved.

 This specimen was posted on 11 April 2012 at these websites as Phyllodesmium sp.
 06 Genus: Ehrenberg, 1831,